 - A Maelstrom resto staff that will help restore some magicka, though only if you plan to use regeneration or mutagen.
 This is more for smaller groups, and not for large raid healing.

 - An Asylum resto staff that will reduce the cost of other heals when you use blessing of protection or combat prayer.
 This is a great heal, and is very under rated by most PvP players as it requires very good positioning.

 Your other bar will be a sword and shield, two swords, or a destro staff (probably ice).
-Here’s the comparison of both:
+Here’s the comparison of dual wield vs sword & board:

 |Two Swords||1H & Shield||Destro Staff|